rrich-kray/coding-quiz/README.md

 ![Invalid input prompt screenshot](./assets/images/screen9.png)

 Choosing to play again will reset both the timer and score, and the user will be presented with the questions once more.
 Declining to play again will reload the start button.

 Scores are saved to the browser's local storage, which can be viewed by hitting the "View High Scores" link in the top right portion of the page.
 Doing so will display the following menu;

 ![Invalid input prompt screenshot](./assets/images/screen5.png)

+## Utilizes

+- HTML
+- CSS
+- JavaScript

 ## Deployed Application